PhilipDaniels/dotnetversioning/SetVersion/usage.md

 | 1.0.0    | 1.{{UtcNowDOY}}.{{UtcNow:HHmm}}  | 1.15209.1632            | one approach to encoding the date and time                |

 Note that the minor and revision numbers may not exceed 2^16 - 1, or 65535.
-This precludes using a format such as YYYYMMDD, and even YYMMDD won't work, but the date DOY serial numbers will fit, and the nth day of the year is trivial to discover using Google.
+This precludes using a format such as `YYYYMMDD`, and even `YYMMDD` won't work, but the date `DOY` serial numbers will fit, and the nth day of the year is trivial to discover using Google.

 THE ASSEMBLY ATTRIBUTES